 Undiagnosed visual issues can result in headaches, including imbalances in the eye muscles or the requirement for corrective lenses for astigmatism, myopia, or hyperopia.
 Eye strain might also result from using incorrectly prescribed glasses.

-In addition to headaches and blurriness, eye strain symptoms, and indicators might include:
+In addition to blurred vision and headache, eye strain symptoms, and indicators might include:

 An issue with the alignment of the two eyes, which makes it challenging for the eyes to work together, is the root of BVD.

-The eyes cooperate and are constantly in sync when a person has conventional binocular vision, allowing the eyes to send the brain a single, crisp image.
+When a person has conventional binocular vision, the eyes cooperate and are constantly in sync, allowing the eyes to send the brain a single, crisp image.

 Headaches and lightheadedness are the two most common symptoms of BVD.